 ISUtrecht is building a cohesive music programme for all students from KG up to grade 10.
 It is our aim to provide an allround music curriculum for all our students with the option to join an ensemble, or take private lessons at school.

 We believe music is an art form in which many different skills, the learner profile attributes and creativity come together.
 At the ISUtrecht we are creating an environment where music is always present and where children will be educated to become skillful musicians, whilst at the same time being encouraged to use music as a creative outlet.

+In the IB Primary Years Programme (PYP) music teacher Jennifer Diepman focuses on giving the students a solid base in both understanding and making music.
 She teachers the students in kg-grade 4 once a week and the grade 5 students twice a week.
-In addition to the regular music lessons, students from grades 3-5 will participate in the Young Composers’ project.
-This project, developed by ISUtrecht in conjunction with music centre TivoliVredenburg, teaches the students to compose a piece of music, which they will perform at TivoliVredenburg this spring.
+In addition to the regular music lessons, students from grades 3-5 participate in the yearly Young Composers’ project.
+This project, developed by ISUtrecht in conjunction with music centre TivoliVredenburg, teaches the students to compose a piece of music, which they then perform at TivoliVredenburg.

 In kindergarten Diepman starts her music education by introducing the students to the concept of steady beat.
 She also works a lot with the youngest students on finding their ‘singing voice’.
 Ms Diepman is teaching music with the Kodály philosophy in mind.
 Kodály, a mid- twentieth century Hungarian composer, has been a world-wide influence on the way music is being taught to young children.
 He developed the idea of working backwards, whereby children are first being introduced to musical concepts by listening, or singing, before they learn music notation.